martinaalvera/Documentation/feat_instance_isolation.rst

 =========================
 User data are automatically stored to the “/export” directory, where an external (standard block storage) volume is mounted.

-All Galaxy job results are stored in this directory through galaxy.ini configuration file.
-For instance, files directory is located:
+All Galaxy job results are stored in this directory through galaxy.yml (galaxy.ini on galaxy < 18.01) configuration file.
+For instance, the files directory is located:

 ::